thco227/PortableWashingMachine_BAE305-Project/README.md

 SpinTime = 5000;
 ```
 To easily adjust and call upon the major actions of the washing machine, functions were created.
-Fill, drain, valve, and motor fucntions were comprised of turning the corresponding pin to high, delaying for a set time, and then turning the pin to low.
+Fill, drain, valve, and motor functions were comprised of turning the corresponding pin to high, delaying for a set time, and then turning the pin to low.
 By setting the time in each function to a variable, the times for each cycle type could be easily adjusted.
 Each cycle type redefined the times for each function to allow to customize the intensity.
 The fill function is shown below, however the other functions follow a similar outline, with different pins being set to HIGH.

 ```c
 void fill(){